Kayre-Scott-Primon/Ignite_Fleet/README.md

 - In types, use more types for one state
 - Works with Realm to login follows
 - Works with Regex
+- Sync with Atlas Mongo DB, good to see user local DB
+- Sync works when turn on online, analysing status device
+- Realm returns the percentage synced